-Each summer, the Graduate Studies Program class (GSP) is challenged with “Ten to the Ninth Plus” team projects – a highlight of the ten week program.
+Each summer, the Global Solutions Program class (GSP) is challenged with “Ten to the Ninth Plus” team projects – a highlight of the ten week program.
 The students spend several weeks working toward the goal of developing ideas and solutions that have the potential to positively impact at least one billion people within ten years.
 Teams from GSP09 and GSP10 have already made significant progress.
 This year, GSP11 students will choose one of six “grand challenge areas” to focus their projects, and we are excited to share them.
 The challenge areas (in no particular order) are:

 Education Many of the world’s critical problems have a common root in ignorance, and educational technologies provide an unprecedented opportunity to reach billions of people, and build a future characterized by informed dialog, foresight, and systems that work.
 How can technology be used to provide personalized education to the world’s developing areas?

 Security In a world plagued by wars, terrorism, and crime, nations seek many different kinds of security for their citizens, as well as freedom from fear and corruption.
 How can exponential technology be used to address and improve global security issues?

 Energy Our civilization fundamentally depends on energy, and we need to make a rapid transition from low-efficiency systems and high dependence on fossil fuels, to high efficiency systems and cost-effective renewable fuels.
 How can exponential technologies be used to provide humanity with low-cost and abundant energy to meet their needs for prosperity?

 Global Health There are large and growing discontinuities between current knowledge of public health and medicine and its effective application around the world – millions suffer and die from preventable diseases, and the entire world remains at risk of pandemics.
 How can technology be used to provide billions with low-cost, ubiquitous healthcare, and help to identify and prevent pandemics?